 3. A proper sleeping bag

 Burns explains that your sleeping bag selection should be determined based on the season.
-In summer and mid-fall, a lighter sleeping bag rated for sleeping in 20-30 degrees Fahrenheit should do the trick.
+In summer and mid-fall, a lighter sleeping bag rated for sleeping in 20-30 degrees Fahrenheit or a camping blanket should do the trick.
 If you're going out in the winter months, however, you'll need something warmer, likely rated in the 0-10 degree range.

 As for the materials, consider the fill.
 Both down and synthetic fills have pros and cons to weigh before you buy: "The downside to down is, if it gets wet, it doesn't dry out as quickly as a synthetic," Burns says.
 "Even when it gets wet, though, it still has an insulation factor, it just ends up getting clumpy."
 And while synthetic dries faster when wet, it's a bit heavier to carry out on long packs.